auth0/docs/articles/applications/index.md

 ![](/media/articles/applications/applications-addon-types.png)

-Addons are extensions associated with clients and are typically used in the following scenarios:
+Addons are extensions associated with clients.
+They are typically third-party APIs used by the application(s) for which Auth0 generates access tokens.
+Some typical scenarios used include:

 * **Accessing External APIs**: Using the Delegation endpoint, you can exchange a Client's access token for a third-party service's (such as Salesforce or Amazon) access token
 * **Integrating with Applications Using SAML2/WS-Federation**: Addons allow you to integrate with any custom or SSO integration that does not currently enjoy built-in Auth0 support, since they allow you to configure every aspect of the SAML2/WS-Federation integration.